CryptoConsortium/CCSS/_posts/2016-04-08-many-updates.md

 * EMP and environmental protection of stored keys
 * Entropy pools during key creation
-* A FAQ that lists ancilliary risks that are not directly under the scope of CCSS (i.e. fork handling, dust transaction handling, etc.)
+* A Caveat section that lists ancilliary risks that are not directly under the scope of CCSS (i.e. fork handling, dust transaction handling, etc.)
 * Authenticated communication channels

 ### Contributors